bludit/documentation-english/plugins/plugin-basics/index.md

 # Title: Plugin basics
 <!-- Position: 1 -->
 ---
-Plugins in Bludit resides into `bl-plugins` folder, and they have a default structure.
+Plugins in Bludit resides into `bl-plugins` folder, and they have a pre-defined structure.
 Each plugin is an object in Bludit, with differents hooks (methods).

 ### Content
 1. [Hello World](#hello-world)